cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-01-06-deploying-to-maven-central.md

 subtitle: A three-steps guide
 tags: java
 keywords: package manager, Java, ecosystem, software
-description: This tutorial is a step-by-step guide to deploy a software artifact to the Maven Central repository.
+description: |
+  Deploying to Maven Central is essential for sharing Java libraries with the world.
+In this post, I provide a detailed, step-by-step guide on how to deploy a software artifact to Maven Central, covering everything from setting up a Sonatype account to configuring POM files.
+By following this tutorial, you'll be able to streamline your deployment process and ensure your libraries are available for reuse to all developers out there.
 image: ../img/posts/2020/maven_journey_cover.png
 share-img: ../img/posts/2020/maven_journey_cover.png
 show-avatar: false